htcondor/htcondor/docs/misc-concepts/computing-on-demand.rst

-If the application is defined in the configuration files for the COD resource, the user provides the keyword (described in section \ `4.3.3 <#x50-4250004.3.3>`__) that uniquely identifies the application’s configuration attributes.
+If the application is defined in the configuration files for the COD resource, the user provides the keyword (described in section \ `4.3.3 <#x50-4250004.3.3>`__) that uniquely identifies the application's configuration attributes.
 To continue the example from that section, the user would spawn their job by specifying -keyword FractGen, for example: